tttmmmyyyy/fixlang/BuiltinLibraries.md

 ### `mark_threaded : a -> a`

-Traverses all objects reachable from the given object, and changes them into multi-threaded mode so that the reference counting on them will be done atomically.
+Traverses all values reachable from the given value, and changes the reference counters of them into multi-threaded mode.

 ### `unsafe_is_unique : a -> (Bool, a)`

-This function checks if a value is uniquely refernced by a name, and returns the result paired with the given value itself.
-If `a` is unboxed, the 0th component of the returned value is always `true`.
+This function checks if a value is uniquely referenced by a name, and returns the result paired with the given value itself.
+An unboxed value is always considered unique.

-NOTE: Using the return value of this function to branch and change the return value of your function may break the referential transparency of the function.
+NOTE: Changing outputs of your function depending on uniqueness breaks the referential transparency of the function.
 If you want to abort when a value is shared, consider using `Debug::assert_unique` instead.

 Example: